christopherogerepfl/DCRNN-MLP/README.md

 # DCRNN-MLP
-The repositoty contains the data and code from the paper "Hourly urban air temperature forecasting with graph machine learning"
+The repositoty contains the data and code from the paper _Hourly urban air temperature forecasting with graph machine learning_